 I got my money’s worth on that exposure too.
 The rain, you see, far exceeded Carolyn’s predicted drizzle.
 It was a proper West Coast soaking, the sort that beats through your waterproof layers even under the cover of the forest.
 After such a dry spell the downpour gave the Wet Coast Trail (ho ho ho)’s infamous mud bogs some teeth, and as a bonus the ground was so hard before the rain hit that water pooled ankle-deep everywhere.
 I stopped briefly at Logan Creek to take pictures and recover from ladders, and by the time I was moving again I had frozen solid.
 The world was mud and water.
 Boardwalks, blissful mile enhancers when dry and reasonably intact (about half the time), became slippery devils but also all that saved me from wallowing in black lagoons.

 At the last minute before I left home, and I mean I got out of bed to do this, I decided to bring my tarp, swapping out some rope or something for room.
 It came in handy now, I put it up awkwardly in the branches, and got a certain amount of shelter to set up my lightweight tent.
-Out of the actual rain, but ice cold, I set the tent up, carried it out, and staked it where there was room, further up the beach than the fire pit you see in the photo up there.
+Out of the actual rain, but ice cold, I set the tent up, carried it out, and staked it where there was room, further up the beach than a not-too-old fire pit, rocks visibly blackened.
 In record time my sleeping bag (mercifully dry-ish; it’s down) out, my pad inflated, changed into a dry, sky blue undershirt and long johns, and crawled in to feel sorry for myself.

 The rain came down for a couple hours yet.
 A thousand seagulls on the pond outside squawked like schizophrenics.
 Otherwise I was alone, for hours.
 On a trail as busy as the West Coast Trail this seems impossible but, if you hike as early-and-hard as I’m in the habit of, you frequently roll up to a campsite by yourself and experience solitude you never expected.
 Sometimes this is nice.
 Sometimes the rain hammers away and this sucks.
 I try the AM radio but I get only one station and it’s a financial services infomercial.
 Even the weather stations are out of range.
 On the Juan de Fuca Marine Trail I’d be listening to the Mariners.